1871fotc/fotc/docs/about/legal.md

 - you are given attribution for your work

 You may waive your right to be attributed, if you would prefer your name not to be published.

+Members of Friends of Toowong Cemetery Association Inc. can simplify the assignment of copyright and open licensing of their ongoing contributions by signing the **[Copyright Assignment form](fotc-copyright-assignment-form.pdf)** and sending the original to Friends of Toowong Cemetery Association Inc.

 ## Contributors